 How to Fix

 To repair this, you’ll simply need a pipe wrench to re-tighten the connection.
-If the water heater is leaking after you’ve tightened the connection, contact a technician right away.
+If the water heater is leaking after you’ve tightened the connection, hire a plumber or technician right away.
 A leaking water heater may signal that it’s time for a repair or replacement.

 Read More: How to Use a Furnace Limit Switch